Reuse To Go

 • Use cloth diapers instead of disposables

-• Support businesses that are implementing disposable packaging reduction practices
+• Support businesses that reuse

-Bags
+Remember Bags

 • Hang bags on your doorknob